anaved/wp-navedali/_pages/home.md

 ---
 Hello!
 Welcome to my journal.&nbsp;An amalgamation of random thoughts, with some organised content sprinkled sparsely.

-Here I try to discuss topics related technology, finance, philosophy and anything else I am upto.
+Here I try to discuss topics related technology, finance, philosophy and anything else I am up to nowadays.